Echoece/Shaiya/ep6/readme.md

 **contents**
 * ct file that blocks pets, wings, and costumes from being equipped or switched in pvp zones
-* item mall dll that reads the username and password from Db.ini (file name case-insensitive)
+* item mall dll that reads the username and password from Db.ini

 **notes**
 * the only difference in the ep6 item mall dll and the ep5 version is this database function